HackTheSolarSystem/amnh2019-hacksolar-hiddenvenus-/README.md

 ### Solution Description

 We did not reach a solution, yet.
 There's a lot of research yet to be done.
-Toward the end of the Hackathon, we were considering using mosiacked Magellan data, in part because the mosaics were already made, and trying to figure out how to get these mosaics to work with the Ames Stereo Pipeline.
+Most of the work in the repository is dedicated to reading the Magellan Mission Data.

+The file `example.py` is a demo of the F-BIDR file reading work, and can extract a grayscale image from Magellan Mission data, if some is placed in the repostiory root directory.

 # Progress